Welcome to our space for industry insight — what we're seeing, hearing, and thinking.

 The Bottom Line

 Your CV is your first impression, and you don't get a second chance at it.
-Make it clean, make it clear, make it relevant.
-Show them quickly why they should care, and give them a reason to pick up the phone and call you.
+Make it look good, make it clear, make it relevant.
+Show them quickly why they should care, and give them a reason to pick up the phone.

-If you're not getting responses and you're wondering whether your CV is the problem, I'm always happy to take a look.
+If you're not getting responses and you're wondering whether your CV is holding you back, we're always happy to take a look.
 Sometimes it's just one or two tweaks that make all the difference.

 Need a second pair of eyes on your CV?
 Want to make sure it's actually working for you?
 Get in touch.
-I'd love to help.
+We'd love to help.

 Read More